-The Zen of Salt
+The Science Of Salt

-Salt is a mineral, NaCl, a crystal made of one ion of sodium (Na) and one ion of chloride (Cl).
+Salt is a natual mineral, NaCl, a crystal made of one ion of sodium (Na) and one ion of chloride (Cl).
 There are many kinds of commercial salt, but all salt is sea salt.
 That's right, all salt originally came from sea water which is about 4% saline containing about 1/4 pound per gallon.

 Salt is so vital to society and health that the words salt, saline, and salary have the same root, the Latin word salarium which was the money paid to a Roman soldier to buy salt.